-An income-driven repayment plan can help to alleviate some of the financial stress of repaying your student loans.
+An income driven repayment plan can help to alleviate some of the financial stress of repaying the remaining balance of your student loans.
 Although you will still have to make monthly student loan payments, this repayment option will take your income into account.

 Let’s take a closer look at this student loan repayment option.

 Income driven repayment plan - what is it?

 Maybe you're a new borrower, and you're considering various student loan repayment plan options.
 You've heard of income driven repayment plans.
 But what are they?

 It's a way to pay back your student loans in an affordable manner, based on your income and other factors like how many people are in your family.
 Your plan is determined by your specific situation.

 Your federal student loan payments can be easier to handle this way because your monthly payment amounts could be lower.
 Federal student loan borrowers may choose this option if it works for their budget.
 Generally, a private lender won't offer this choice.

 What types of income driven repayment plans are available?

 When you take out federal student loans through the Department of Education, the standard repayment schedule is ten years.

 But that timeline might not be an affordable option depending on your loan balance and current income.
 If you have a high student loan balance, it can be difficult to make large monthly payments as you start your career.